Skip to main content

 Remember to carefully dispose of charcoal remains when done—douse thoroughly with water and wait several hours before removing for disposal

-Restrictions still apply to burning in unincorporated parts of King County, even when no fire burn ban has been issued.
+The following restrictions still apply to outdoor burning in unincorporated King County, even when there is no fire safety burn ban.

 • Burning is restricted to property outside the urban growth boundary.